Originally published: November, 2022; Updated: November, 2024.

 Who Should Buy the Denon AVR-X3800H?

-The Denon AVR-X3800H is a superb option for those looking for the immersive sound in a large room with wide format support for the best future-proofing.
-It has nine channels of amplification, but can be upgraded to 11 channels with a 2-channel amp (for 7.1.4, or even 7.4.4 channel system).
+The Denon AVR-X3800H is a superb option for those looking for immersive surround sound in a large room with wide format support for the best future-proofing.
+It has nine channels of amplification, but can be upgraded to 11 channels with a 2-channel amp (for 7.1.4, or even a 7.4.4 channel system).
 It is the most affordable receiver to support four independently controlled subwoofer outputs.
 It supports Dolby Atmos, DTS:X, AURO 3D, Sony 360 Reality Audio, IMAX Enhanced and MPEG-H immersive sound as well as DIRAC Live room correction via an optional upgrade.
 Truly “One with Everything.”

 Where to Buy Denon AVR-X3800H: